BackupTheBerlios/hjb-svn/trunk/docs/rst/detailed-design/hjb-servlet.rst

 HJB Servlet
 ===========

-HJB Servlet serves as the access point for HJB requests.
-It acts as a HTTP gateway server for JMS providers.
+HJB Servlet is the access point for HJB requests, and acts as a HTTP gateway server for JMS providers.

-Its role can be split into several parts:
+Its plays several roles:

 * `Command dispatch`_

 * `Maintaining references to JMS objects`_

-* `Optional storage of provider details`_
+* `Optional storage of provider configuration`_

 Command Dispatch
 ----------------

-HJB Servlet handles POST, GET and DELETE requests if they match specific URL patterns (see *elsewhere* for a list of the URL patterns).
+HJB Servlet handles POST, GET and DELETE requests if they match specific URL patterns (see the `master command list`_ for all the URL patterns).

 * On receiving a matching request, if the request URLs does not map to JMS objects that are present in the JMS runtime, or if the request